The Broadway (theatre): History

-The building formed part of the Barking Town Hall complex and was completed in 1961.
+The building, which was completed in 1961, was part of the Barking Town Hall complex.
 It was officially opened by Tom Driberg MP as Barking Assembly Hall in May 1961.

 Sir Adrian Boult conducted the London Philharmonic Orchestra in the assembly hall on 26 November 1969.

 In 1971, the renowned Canadian singer songwriter Neil Young recorded two tracks from Harvest, his best selling and most famous album, at the Broadway when it was known as Barking Assembly Hall (but is credited as Barking Town Hall on the album notes.)
-Young recorded these two tracks "A Man Needs a Maid" and "There's a World" for his Harvest album in Barking with Jack Nitzsche and the London Symphony Orchestra. in March 1971.
+Young recorded these two tracks "A Man Needs a Maid" and "There's a World" for his Harvest album in Barking with Jack Nitzsche and the London Symphony Orchestra in March 1971.
 The album was released on 1 February 1972.

+In December 1989, the boxing promoter, Frank Warren, was shot by a lone gunman as he arrived for a boxing match at the venue.

-It was remodeled as an arts centre and auditorium with a seated capacity of 341, designed by Tim Foster Architects, in 2006.
+The building was remodeled as an arts centre and auditorium with a seated capacity of 341, designed by Tim Foster Architects, in 2006.
 The venue is managed by Barking and Dagenham College and aims to improve access to arts facilities in the London Borough of Barking and Dagenham and the surrounding areas of east London.
 The Broadway is also home to Barking & Dagenham College's Performing Arts School.